Space ops center strengthened with first two inter-service transfers

 |0

-This work, Space ops center strengthened with first two inter-service transfers, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space ops center strengthened with first two inter-service transfers, by TSgt Luke Kitterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT